mikofo/portfolio/src/pages/projects/DrippyHtml.md

 ---
-title: First Blog Post!!
+title: Drippy HTML
+subtitle: Why I built a micro-framework for static sites
 template: post
 ---

-# First Blog Post!!
+# Drippy HTML

 This is a **Markdown** blog post.